Another Shipowner Says No to Scrubbers

 Campbell said the Group would also consider Liquified Natural Gas (LNG) bunkers for any newbuilds.

-While the uptake of scrubbers has been lower than expectation set by initial official estimates, many shipowners have been opting for the technology, with the delivery of a newbuild Pure Car & Truck Carrier for Grimaldi Group last week a case in point.
+While the uptake of scrubbers has been lower than expectation set by initial official estimates, there are still a steady stream of shipowners who have been opting for the technology, with the delivery of a newbuild Pure Car & Truck Carrier for Grimaldi Group last week a case in point.